 Our programs are approved by the Oregon Board of Licensed Professional Counselors and Therapists and TSPC for licensure purposes, and our graduates have no difficulty in obtaining their credentials once their post-degree requirements for supervised practice are completed.

 In 2013, Dr. Hanoch Liveneh retired.
-Our faculty was joined by Dr. Joel Lane, teaching primarily in the Clinical Mental Health Counseling program, and Dr. Kathryn Watkins van Asselt, teaching primarily in the School Counseling program.
+Our faculty was joined by Dr. Joel Lane, teaching primarily in the Clinical Mental Health Counseling program.
+Furthermore, in 2015 our faculty was joined by Dr. Kimberly Jayne, who is teaching in the School Counseling program.

 In 2015, Dr. Russ Miars retired and Dr. Rick Johnson completed a 9-year term as Department Chair, returning to his role as a faculty member in the department.
 Dr. Tina Anctil will begin as Department Chair in the Fall of 2015.